charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	- `findAllBy`
 see here for more on specifics: https://testing-library.com/docs/queries/about/#priority
 - avoid using the container element to query for rendered elements!
+- see the whole list of queries: https://testing-library.com/docs/dom-testing-library/cheatsheet/
 ##### simulating user events
 - provided by the react testing library is the screen object which contains all the necessary query methods. its the preferred way to accessing the query methods as opposed to trying to destruct the render object for the query methods.
 - in the library `import userEvent from "@testing-library/user-event` you get the `userEvent` object that requires `user = userEvent.setup()` scoped inside your `it("test pass description", ()=>{})` call back function that will need to be an async function